Purpose of Interlibrary Loan

 is indicated on the paper wrapped around the item's cover.
 This wrapper should

-should be returned by the due date to the circulation desk of the library where
+returned by the due date to the circulation desk of any library in the Public Libraries in

-it was picked up.
-Borrowers who disregard due dates jeopardized their
+Jefferson County system.
+Borrowers who disregard due dates jeopardize their

 Interlibrary Loan borrowing privileges.